Wadih el-Hage

-Wadih Elias el-Hage (وديع الحاج, Wadī‘ al-Ḥāj) (born July 25, 1960) is Lebanese, and naturalized American citizen, who is serving life imprisonment in the United States based on conspiracy charges for the 1998 United States embassy bombings.
-Born to a Maronite Catholic family, El-Hage converted to Islam while still in Lebanon in the 1970s.
-He emigrated to the United States, where he developed an interest in militant interpretations of Islamic theology while attending the University of Louisiana at Lafayette.
+Elias el-Hage (وديع الحاج, Wadī‘ al-Ḥāj) (born July 25, 1960) is a Lebanese and naturalized American-French citizen, who is serving life imprisonment in the United States based on conspiracy charges relating to the 1998 United States embassy bombings.

-During the Soviet–Afghan War el-Hage traveled to Pakistan to work for a Saudi charity, returning to the US in 1985.
-He married 18 year old April Ray, an American citizen who had recently converted to Islam, gaining American citizenship in 1989.
 Struggling financially, he decided to move his family to Quetta, Pakistan, but returned to run the Al Kifah Refugee Center in Brooklyn after the death of Mustafa Shalabi.
 While running the al-Kifah Refugee Center he met some of the extremists involved in the 1993 World Trade Center bombing.
 At the time of their trial, he was in Sudan working as a secretary for Osama Bin Laden.
-In 1996 and 1997, after Bin Laden left Sudan for Afghanistan, el Hage worked in Nairobi, Kenya.
-Under the pretense of doing charity work, he organized the al-Qaeda network that planned the carried out the embassy bombing in Nairobi.
+In 1996 and 1997, after Bin Laden left Sudan for Afghanistan, el-Hage worked in Nairobi, Kenya.
+Under the pretense of doing charity work, he organized the al-Qaeda network that planned and carried out the embassy bombing in Nairobi.

 El-Hage was indicted and arrested in 1998, and convicted on all counts and sentenced to life without parole in 2001.
 His sentence was overturned in 2008 because it was based on federal mandatory sentencing guidelines invalidated by the US Supreme Court in 2005.
 He was re-sentenced to life without parole in 2013.
-El-Hage and his co-defendants are currently in the supermax prison known as ADX Florence.

-Life
+Early life

 El-Hage was born in a Maronite Christian family on 25 July 1960 in Sidon, Lebanon, but grew up in Kuwait, where he converted to Islam.
 His family was so angered by his conversion that he was forced to leave home and was taken in by a Kuwaiti sheikh who paid for his education, including college.
 He traveled to the United States for college.
 From 1978, he studied urban planning at the University of Louisiana at Lafayette, then-named the University of Southwestern Louisiana.

+During the Soviet–Afghan War el-Hage traveled to Pakistan to work for a Saudi charity, returning to the US in 1985.
+He married 18 year old April Ray, an American citizen who had recently converted to Islam, gaining American citizenship in 1989.
+He also hold French citizenship since 1971 through his father who’s lived in France.

 El-Hage interrupted his schooling to travel to Afghanistan via Pakistan, although his lifelong physical disability prevented any direct participation in the fighting against the USSR, he instead worked for a Saudi charity called the Muslim World League.
 He was reportedly under Abdullah Yusuf Azzam, an important figure in the early history of al-Qaeda.
 El-Hage returned to his university in January 1985, graduating in 1986.
 He married an 18-year-old American Muslim named April and relocated to Arizona.
 There he held several low-wage jobs, including city custodian.
 He became a naturalized citizen of the United States in 1989.